millerjem/dcos-elastic-kibana-demo/README.md

 --data-binary "@expenditure-data.json"
 ```

+**Don't forget to logout of your SSH session**

 ## Install Kibana

 ### Prepare Kibana config file

-Save the JSON blob below as `kibana-config.json` to pass as options when we install Kibana.
+On your local machine, save the JSON blob below as `kibana-config.json` to pass as options when we install Kibana.

 ```
 {